joshuaguinness/Natural-Language-to-iCal/README.md

 ##### Programming
 The system will be "modularized" such that each major function will be handled by a separate part of the program.
 The development work will be shared by all group members but managed by one person for a given module to ensure that it is of high quality.
-- HTML + JavaScript frontend: Jason Kim
+- Frontend HTML: Jason Kim
 - Splitting user input into component substrings: Arkin Modi
 - Convert component substrings to iCal fields: Joshua Guinness
 - Assembling final iCalendar file: Jason Kim